 - Virus attack with partition loss or data loss.
 Software corruption,

-- Loss of RAID Configuration & Server does not Boot after entering into BIOS Setup
+- Loss of Configuration & Server does not Boot after entering into BIOS Setup.

-- RAID Rebuilding failure due to bad hard disk or damaged striping.
+- Rebuilding failure due to bad hard disk or damaged striping.

-- RAID is taking too long to rebuild configuration, indicating bad disk or damaged disk in the array.
+- It is taking too long to rebuild configuration, indicating bad disk or damaged disk in the array.

 - Hard disk failure in component level in PCB / Electronic circuit board, damaged components or media level failure.